siemens/fluffi/srv/fluffi/data/fluffiweb/readme.md

 - Install Python Version >= 3.5

-If you a old python 2.7 version, so use pip3 and python3 to start the app and on unix `sudo` before the pip command
+If you also have a old python 2.7 version installed, use pip3 and python3 to start the app and on unix `sudo` before the pip command

 ```
 $ pip install -r requirements.txt